sanscheese/gridsome-source-craft-graphql/README.md

 > This package is under development.
 The API might change before v1 is released.

-> It requires Gridsome on at least v0.7.12
+> Requires Gridsome v0.7.12 or later

 A more detailed write up is on [my site](https://bensheedy.com/blog/live-preview-with-craft-cms-and-gridsome)

-## Gridsome
+## Gridsome setup

 ### Install